The tax deadline for 2019 is approaching, and if you haven’t filed yet, now’s the time to think about getting your paperwork in order.

 If you fail to pay your taxes by April 15, the penalty is 0.5 percent of the taxes not paid.
 The penalty is weighed each month after the due date until the bill is paid or the levy reaches 25 percent of unpaid taxes.

 In order to avoid paying a penalty to the IRS this year, here’s what you need to know as the deadline draws near:

 Filing for an extension

-It is important to note that receiving an extension does not delay the deadline by which you owe any tax dues.
-Failure to pay could result in a penalty and accrued interest.
+It is important to note that receiving an extension does not delay the deadline by which you owe any tax payments.
+Failure to pay an estimate of obligations for the year could result in a penalty and accrued interest.

 If you file for an extension, your documents will be due to the IRS by Oct.
 15, 2018.

 Payments can be made electronically to the IRS, which the agency says is the easiest way.
 You can also pay by check or money order, but cash payments are not accepted.

 If you plan on contributing to your IRA this year, you can do so by April 15 and collect the deduction on your 2018 taxes.